hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/access-control.md

 In order to implement the PoLP, the following access control rules are defined:
 - PRISM Agent account has access to the Wallet account that belong to the Agent only
-- PRISM Agent account transparently issues the token to the Wallet account based on the Tenant account
+- PRISM Agent account transparently issues the token to the Wallet account based on configured authentication method

 ### Token Issuing, Renewal, Expiration and Revocation